lithnet/access-manager-docs/docs/about_ams/Access-Manager-Editions.md

 # Access Manager Editions

-Access Manager comes in two editions - Standard and Enterprise.
+Access Manager comes in two editions - Community and Enterprise.

-## Standard Edition
+## Community Edition
-Access Manager Standard edition is our core offering, that contains all the features that an organization need to help defend themselves from lateral movement-based attacks.
+Access Manager Community edition is our core offering, that contains all the features that an organization need to help defend themselves from lateral movement-based attacks.
 You can provide your users full access to Microsoft LAPS passwords and request just-in-time admin access to computers all from the convenience of their browser.

-Standard edition is completely free for any organization of any size to use.
+Community edition is completely free for any organization of any size to use.

 ## Enterprise Edition
- Enterprise edition adds additional functionality, such as support for Microsoft Failover Clusters for high availability, as well as additional features like just-in-time access to any service you can manage with AD, or with a PowerShell script.
+ Enterprise edition adds additional functionality, such as support for Microsoft Failover Clusters for high availability.

+Enterprise edition customers can deploy the Lithnet Access Manager Agent, which enables LAPS support for devices that aren't joined to your Active Directory domain.
+The agent runs on Windows, macOS, and Linux, and supports Azure Active Directory joined and registered devices.

 See the [[licensing]] page for information on how to trial or purchase an Enterprise Edition license.